SheatNoisette/vmujs/README.md

 It is not a full-featured Javascript implementation, but it is a complete ECMAScript 5.1 implementation.

+Is is recommended to use GCC or Clang to compile VMuJS.

 **THIS IS A WORK IN PROGRESS!
 IF YOU HAVE TIME TO SPARE, PLEASE CONTRIBUTE!**

 ## Status